twineworks/tweakflow/site/content/modules/std.md

 true

 > data.has?("foo", 1)
-ERROR: {
+ERROR:
+  code: ILLEGAL_ARGUMENT
-  :message "has? is not defined for type string", :code "ILLEGAL_ARGUMENT",
+  message: has? is not defined for type string
-  ...
-}
+  at: [interactive]:14:10
+  source: data.has?("foo", 1)

 > data.has?("foo" as list, 1)
 true